zhengchy95/intel-ai-corebuilder/README.md

 - **Connection failed**: Ensure Intel AI Assistant Builder is running and the gRPC endpoint is correctly configured
 - **Performance issues**: Verify your system meets the minimum requirements

-For more troubleshooting tips, see our FAQ.

 ## 🔐 Security

 If you discover a security vulnerability, please follow our Security Policy for responsible disclosure.

-## 📊 Roadmap

-See our project roadmap for planned features and improvements.

 ## 👥 Team